Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 />

 we see some promising results.
 Using block sizes of 32 and 64, we cross the 1x threshold below 70% sparsity.
-However, the smallest block size of 16 is able to pass 1x above 90% sparsity.
-The small block size is important as it offers more flexibility in the pruning stage as non-zero values can be more dispersed, usually resulting in a less accuracy loss.
+However, the smallest block size of 16 requires 90% sparsity to pass 1x.
+The small block size is important as it offers more flexibility in the pruning stage as non-zero values can be more dispersed, usually resulting in less accuracy loss.

-Moving on to [half precision data types][#fig-3] we see much poorer performance compared to dense, with the 1x threshold crossed only with the largest block size (64) and a sparsity greater than 90%.
+Moving on to [half precision data types][#fig-3], we see much poorer performance compared to dense, with the 1x threshold crossed only with the largest block size (64) and a sparsity greater than 90%.
 Requiring pruning to this degree is not practical.
 In most cases, pruning to this level will result in unacceptable drops in accuracy.